Explore chapters and articles related to this topic

 Methyl Ethyl Ketone Peroxide (MEKP) is used as a hardener in the manufacture of resins, synthetic rubber and other petrochemical plastics.
 It is an ingredient of paints, varnishes and paint removers.
 MEKP is also used in the fiber glass and plastics industry as a curing agent.
 It is an organic peroxide, which is explosive in its pure form.
 Hence it is commercially available as a 40–60% solution with stabilizing agents such as dimethyl phthalate, cyclohexane peroxide, or diallyl phthalate (Gooch, 2011; Barbalace, 2009).

-Published in Mechanics of Advanced Materials and Structures, 2022
+Published in Petroleum Science and Technology, 2022